Lynne A. Isbell

 Primates 2020 Most Cited Paper Award for Isbell, L.A. and Etting, S.F.
 2017.
 Scales drive visual detection, attention, and memory of snakes in wild vervet monkeys (Chlorocebus pygerythrus).
 Primates 58:121-129.

 W.W.
-Howells Book Award, Biological Anthropology Section, American Anthropological Association, 2014
+Howells Book Award, Biological Anthropology Section, American Anthropological Association, 2014, for The Fruit, the Tree, and the Serpent: Why We See So Well (Harvard University Press, 2009).

 UC Davis Academic Senate Distinguished Teaching Award Graduate and Professional Teaching, 2010